Fathers & Sons // The Patrol Series

 Invest in Your Pack

 Your pack is the foundation.
 Everyone's body is different — load distribution and comfort on the trail are a bigger deal than most people realize.
 Go somewhere you can try on different packs with weight in them (REI is great for this).
 A pack that fits well makes 30 lbs feel manageable.
-A pack that doesn't makes 20 lbs feel miserable.
+A pack that doesn't will remind you every mile.
 Everything else in your kit is easily upgraded or swapped later.
 Get the pack right first.

 Ounces = Pounds, Pounds = Pain